DoctorMcKay/node-internet-relay-chat/README.md

 - `channels` - An array of channel names that we saw this user in
 - `message` - The quit message, if any

-Emitted when a user in one of the channels that we're in quits from the server.
-This will not be emitted when a user in a channel that we're in is killed, is kicked, or parts gracefully.
+Emitted when a user in one of the channels that we're in quits from the server or is killed.
+This will not be emitted when a user in a channel that we're in is kicked, or parts gracefully.
 This will not be emitted when we quit.

 ## mode
 - `changer` - A `sender` object corresponding to the user that changed the mode